cookiecutter/cookiecutter-django/docs/deployment-on-pythonanywhere.rst

     vi $VIRTUAL_ENV/bin/postactivate

-**TIP:** *If you don't like vi, you can also edit this file via the PythonAnywhere "Files" menu; look in the ".virtualenvs" folder*.
+.. note:: If you don't like vi, you can also edit this file via the PythonAnywhere "Files" menu; look in the ".virtualenvs" folder.

 Add these exports